 What is fuel uplift?

 When the level of contamination is too high, the fuel can no longer be used as it will damage equipment and machinery and ultimately lead to downtime.
 When carrying out a fuel uplift, we assess the condition of the fuel and endeavour to recycle as much of it as possible to be recycled and reused within the industry.
-If feasible, we can provide you with a price for the fuel uplifted.
-What’s more, we can then deliver a fresh batch of fuel to put back into your fuel tank.
+If feasible, we can provide you with a price to have your waste fuel uplifted.
+What’s more, we can then deliver a fresh batch of fuel to your fuel tank.

 If a heavy amount of contamination is detected, we will need to carry out a full manual tank clean.
 Tank cleaning varies depending on the quality of your fuel which will be determined during the fuel analysis, from man entry to advanced automatic tank cleaning.